-Minimalism is on the rise.
+Minimalism is on the rise and many homeowners are looking into designing a minimalist kitchen.
 Whether folks are feeling too stressed out with a cluttered home or just interested in dialing back their possessions a bit, many homeowners are starting to see the benefits of a minimalist lifestyle.
 While minimalism has become a bit of a buzzword over the past years and has unfairly become synonymous with a mass exodus of all possessions, this isn’t the case.

 There are varying degrees of minimalism.
 On the far end of the spectrum, you have #vanlifers who ditch almost all their possessions for a life on the road in a souped-up van.
 On the other side, you have people who maybe are a little more thorough with their spring cleaning in the hopes of decluttering their lives a bit.

 One specific area of the home that people are focusing their minimalism efforts on is the kitchen.
 A clean, simplified kitchen invites more functionality into the space and also looks stunning.

 So, whether you’re looking to fully embrace the minimalist lifestyle or just what a functional kitchen that looks great, here are 4 of the best minimalist kitchen design ideas to try today.

 A small but critical design tip is finding creative ways to hide plugs.
 Appliances are a key part of any kitchen, and therefore plugs are needed, but sockets can interfere with the minimalist look and interfere with an otherwise beautiful backsplash.

 Pop-up plugs or plugs located inside cabinets or under counters are great ways to maintain a clean, minimalist look that still provides that coveted functionality.
 This excellent article from Kitchen Magic breaks down all the different ways you can hide sockets throughout your kitchen.